P-wig/ML-HW/project/ProjectProgress.md

   * If yes, include steps here.
 * What did you consider but *not* use?
 Why?

-I have considered both dimensionality reduction and scaling in my experiment, and utilized a Standard Scaler, and PCA and t-SNE dimensionality reducing mechanisms.
+Dimensionality Reduction was considered in this experiment, however was not used in the data normalization as the dataset did not contain enough dimensions to make use of it.
+A Standard Scaler was utilized, but the PCA and t-SNE dimensionality reducing mechanisms were tested and unused in the model testing phase.

 <Expand and complete for **Project Submission**>